RazaNaqsh/RazaNaqsh/README.md

 👋 Hi, I’m Raza, an aspiring fullstack dev  ^^)/.

-Im learning to fly in the world of coding and development, and making the leap from being a beginner to spreading my wings in this realm.
+Im learning to take flight in the world of coding and development, and making the leap from being a beginner to spreading my wings in this realm.

 My current projects doesnt have the readme files cuz they dont contain best practices; I plan to write them in the intermediate projects that Ill make sooner.